 The question of a painting telling a story also helps the artist focus on certain aspects of the painting.
 This could be a mood, an item, capturing a moment and expression.
 It could be any number of things, even a colour or a process.

 As you paint, keep asking the question about the story your painting tells.
 This will help you identify what is the dominant element of your painting, and why you chose to emphasize it.
 What does the painting say about you as an artist, particularly to someone who’s never seen your work before?
-Some artists keep notes on the stories their paintings tell and store them with their paintings.

-paintings that have a story will create more interest than just another lonely painting fighting for attention among the numerous paintings that exist.
+I have no doubt that paintings that have a story will create more interest than just another lonely painting fighting for attention among the numerous paintings that exist.

 Here is a related Ted Talk on this by Tracy Chevalier: Finding the story inside the painting.